mavrikkk/ha_routes/README.md

   token: your_long_life_token
   devices:
     - your_sensor_entity_id1
-    - your_sensor_entity_id2
+    - your_device_tracker_entity_id1
 </code></pre>
-<p>here "num_days" is number of days to choose from in history, here "your_min_dst" is minimal distance between two points on map, here "your_sensor_entity_id" is the ID of your template sensor, 'your_timezone' is your timezone, for example '+03:00', "your_long_life_token" is the access token previously received in the frontend of HomeAssistant to use REST API.
+<p>here "num_days" is number of days to choose from in history, here "your_min_dst" is minimal distance between two points on map, here "your_sensor_entity_id" is the ID of your template sensor, "your_device_tracker_entity_id" is the ID of your device_tracker, 'your_timezone' is your timezone, for example '+03:00', "your_long_life_token" is the access token previously received in the frontend of HomeAssistant to use REST API.
 ATTENTION.
 Make sure the base_url parameter is correctly configured in the HA configuration.yaml</p>